 Dinant’s Brasserie Caracole brews artisanal and organic Belgian beer over an open fire, just as they have since the 18th century.
 You can take a Belgian Brewery tour or enjoy a beer tasting in their charming bar.

 When our Wallonia Food Tour pulled up outside a brewery, in Falmignoul (near Dinant), I admit I was less than thrilled.
-I’m not a beer drinker and a ‘certain someone’ has dragged taken me to a fair number of Belgian Breweries over our years here.
+I’m not a beer drinker, and a ‘certain someone’ has dragged taken me to a fair number of Belgian Breweries over our years here.

 Stepping inside, however, I could tell the Brasserie Caracole, was something special.

 As a fan of all things artisanal, nothing excites me more than stepping into a place that looks the same as it did 100 years ago.
-When my eyes adjusted to the dim light I could see this Belgian brewery was just such a place.
+When my eyes adjusted to the dim light, I could see this Belgian brewery was just such a place.

 In the centre of the front room stands one large vat for mixing the 850kg of malt with hot water.
-(Caracole is apparently the last beer to be brewed over an open fire in all of Europe.)
+(Caracole is the last beer to be brewed over an open fire in all of Europe.)
 Hops and spices are added to the mix as the beer gradually ferments.
 From there, the beer is piped into a holding tank, for 15 days, where it will become clearer as it cools.

 The main vat was being cleaned when we visited.
 Interestingly, the brewing waste was being picked up by a local farmer.
-It turns out even Belgian cows enjoy the results of the beer making process.
+It turns out that even Belgian cows enjoy the results of the beer making process.

 My favourite part of the Brasserie Caracole was tucked behind the brewing room.
 Here, the building opened into a large hall, filled with tables, and the prominent bar displaying Caracole’s Belgian beer varieties.
 The walls were decorated with posters of the colourful and quirky beer labels, each one sporting a ‘caracole’ or snail-shell.